tankche1/compsci682-fa20.github.io/notes/colab-tutorial.md

 ```

-Terminal command are supported but with slightly change (add !):
+Terminal command are supported but with a slight change (add !):
 ```
 ls -> !ls
 nvidia-smi -> !nvidia-smi
 cd dir -> %cd dir (cd need to add % which is special)
 ```

-If you have any question, you can refer this [tutorial](https://colab.research.google.com/notebooks/intro.ipynb#scrollTo=-Rh3-Vt9Nev9).
+If you have any questions, you can refer to this [tutorial](https://colab.research.google.com/notebooks/intro.ipynb#scrollTo=-Rh3-Vt9Nev9).